Texas Residential Lease Agreement

 Right to Repairs Disclosure

-Applicable to ALL residential leases in Texas.
+Applicable to ALL Texas residential leases.

 Texas law requires that the lease disclose a tenant’s repair and deduct remedies.
 The information must be provided in bold or underlined text and be clearly visible in the rental agreement.